Learn how to identify the innovative potential within your own research.

 Get in touch with successful founders of life science companies and find out about the challenges they faced – and how they solved them.

 Focus on your idea.
 Don't worry about finances.
-Accommodation costs are covered for all selected participants.
+Participation fees do not apply.

 "I've already participated in a couple of technology transfer programmes in England, but none of them was so intense and practice oriented and analysed the topic so comprehensively."